 All Cisco switch stacks consist of the following components:

 Each stack has an unique IP address that is linked to the master switch.
-Stacking is widely approved as the most effective, flexible, and scalable mode for increasing the capacity of a network, and it is important to monitor switch stacking for their availability and performance.
+Stacking is widely approved as the most effective, flexible, and scalable mode for increasing the capacity of a network, and it is important to perform Cisco switch monitoring for their availability and performance.

 OpManager now supports Cisco switch stack monitoring for versions 125300 and above.
-A combined interface with a unified SNMP/CLI view is provided for all units in a stack that is discovered in OpManager.
+Cisco switch monitoring tool is a combined interface with a unified SNMP/CLI view and is provided for all units in a stack that is discovered in OpManager.
 The device snapshot page displays the availability status of all individual switches bundled within the stack.
-This Cisco switch stack management feature helps you monitor an entire stack with complete focus on all individual switches in the stack.
+This Cisco switch stack management feature helps you with an entire stack monitoring with complete focus on all individual switches in the stack.
 Switch stacks can be discovered in OpManager individually from the Add Device page or as bulk from theNetwork Discovery page.

-Stack topology is a graph representation of the data port connectivity between various switches in a stack along with the status of that switch.
+Cisco switch monitor's stack topology exhibits the graph representation of the data port connectivity between various switches in a stack along with the status of that switch.
 This data is fetched from the stack port information of the discovered stack.
 This varies from time to time based on the switch state, switch number, role, and more.
-OpManager makes use of this stack port information from the master switch and plots the topology map accordingly.
+OpManager's Cisco switch monitoring software makes use of this stack port information from the master switch and plots the topology map accordingly.

 Stack details: The stack details table gives you information on the currently acting master switch, the bandwidth consumed by the switch stack, and the number of problematic switches in the stack.

 The switch stack table is similar to that of a device inventory.
 OpManager fetches the following inventory information automatically upon discovering a switch stack.